Writers' Trust of Canada: Latner Writers' Trust Poetry Prize

 Created in 2014 in conjunction with the Latner Family Foundation, the Latner Writers' Trust Poetry Prize presents $25,000 to a Canadian poet who has published at least three collections of poetry, to honour their body of work.

 Balsillie Prize for Public Policy

 Endowed by former Research in Motion CEO Jim Balsillie, the Balsillie Prize for Public Policy honours Canadian writing on public policy matters, and was presented for the first time in 2021.

+Andrew Pyper Award

+Announced in 2026 in memory of writer Andrew Pyper following his death in 2025, the Andrew Pyper Award will honour works in speculative fiction genres such as horror, thriller or science fiction.

 Defunct awards

 Drainie-Taylor Biography Prize

 Beginning in 1999, the organization presented the Drainie-Taylor Biography Prize to a book judged as the year's best work of biography, autobiography or memoir.
 Endowed by actor and writer Claire Drainie Taylor, the award was discontinued in 2006 after a reorganization of the awards program.

 Gordon Montador Award

 The Gordon Montador Award was presented for nonfiction work from 1993 to 1999, when it was superseded by a reorganization of the nonfiction awards.